-Ensure that you are on the correct media server and restart the MSDP Storage Server services.
+Ensure that you are on the correct media server and restart the MSDP storage server services.

-Caution: If you enable verbose logging, it may have a performance impact on MSDP.
+Caution: If you enable verbose logging, it can impact the performance on MSDP.

 - 3. Reproduce the backup failure. - 4.
 Within the NetBackup Administration Console, click on Activity Monitor > Jobs, open the job details and click the Detailed Status tab.
-It displays the media server hostname that ran the backup and the bptm process id number (pid). - Find a line similar to bptm (pid=value); this is the bptm pid to locate in the bptm log. - 5.
-Extract the bptm pid found in step 3 from the bptm log on the media server.
+It displays the media server host name that ran the backup and the bptm process ID number (PID). - Find a line similar to bptm (pid=value); this value is the bptm PID to locate in the bptm log. - 5.
+Extract the bptm PID found in step 3 from the bptm log on the media server.
 This step only gathers the single-line entries; review the raw logs to see the multi-line log entries.
-In the following examples, 3144 is the bptm pid: - Windows command line:
+In the following examples, 3144 is the bptm PID: - Windows command line: